 “We wanted to incorporate the outdoor learning areas because students need to be able to move and transition,” Buchanan said.

-He added that the outdoor areas change how instruction can be delivered to the students and it gives more flexibility to the teachers.
+He added that the outdoor areas change how instruction can be delivered to the students.
+Plus, it gives more flexibility to the teachers.

-Lancaster ISD has made steady improvements in using energy efficiently and being more environmentally conscious and both schools were designed with the environment in mind.
+Lancaster ISD has made steady improvements in using energy efficiently and being more environmentally conscious.
+Thus, both schools were designed with the environment in mind.

 “We are putting extra insulation on the roofs, we are insulating the windows and frames, we are using LED lighting throughout the entire interior and exterior of the buildings,” Buchanan said.
 “And we are putting devices on all of the lighting throughout the facilities to be able to monitor and control those lights.”

-The new West Main campus is projected to cost $24 million and the new Pleasant Run campus is projected to cost $25.9 million.
+The new West Main campus is projected to cost $24 million.
+Whereas, the new Pleasant Run campus is projected to cost $25.9 million.
 Both projects are scheduled to be completed by the beginning of the 2017-2018 school year.